Updated 23 September 2020

 Promoting positivity about rail

-As lockdown restrictions are being eased and people are starting to travel again, community rail has an important part to play in rebuild trust and positivity in rail, and showing how it is a safe, sustainable and pleasant way to travel.
+As travel restrictions in most areas are eased and people are starting to travel again, community rail has an important part to play in rebuild trust and positivity in rail, and showing how it is a safe, sustainable and pleasant way to travel.
 Look to your local train operator(s) as well as latest government advice for England, Wales or Scotland to ensure you’re reinforcing the relevant messaging.

 If you need help or advice using and improving your communication channels, such as your website, social media or engaging local media, see our resources on marketing and communications or tourism promotion, or contact our team.